10293 STATE ROUTE 134 SOUTH, MARTINESVILLE , OHIO 45146

 The Michael Turner Estate is approximately 50 minutes from downtown Cincinnati and only 30 minutes from I-275/Milford, 1 mile off STATE ROUTE 28, outside Martinesville, Ohio.

-The Michael Turner Estate is a unique property because it is one of the few surviving early intact farms with 4 original structures that are in an excellent state of preservation.
+The Michael Turner Estate is a unique property because it is one of the few surviving intact early farms with 4 original structures that are in an excellent state of preservation.
 Built in transitional period of the 1850’s, the Mansion House and compound have many formal characteristics of buildings from earlier decades and details from 18th c.
 The property and the grounds were restored to remain historically correct to the period.
-This property also provides the buyer over 12,000 sq/ft of existing cumulative interior space.
+This property also provides the buyer over 10,000 sq/ft of existing cumulative interior space.
 This generous space could be utilized as a event venue.
 Individuals and Businesses are utilizing unique places like this for weddings, corporate retreats, or other social and society function.
-The property has no affiliation with the,” Trust for Historic Preservation “, and is in one of the few townships in,” Clinton County” that lacks Zoning or Building Code.
+The property has no affiliation with the,” Trust for Historic Preservation “, and is in one of the few townships in,” Clinton County” that lacks Building Code enforcement and zoning .
 Giving the buyer maximum flexibility with minimal outside interference.

 CONDITION AND RESTORATION

 When I purchased the property in 2005, it required extensive renovation.
 The goal was to return all the buildings to their original condition without sacrificing any of the property’s original character.
 Today all the structures are in a condition that will require minimal maintenance.
 The interior and exterior is completely finished out with paint and fixtures.
-The buyer will receive a 25K credit to be used at the buyer’s discretion for a new HVAC system and W/H of their choice and any other exterior or interior alterations.
-The mechanical room and areas for tank less water heaters are roughed in with L/P gas, electric, water and duct work to accommodate easy installation.
+The mechanical room and areas for tank less water heaters are roughed in with Electric , L/P gas, Plumbing and duct work to accommodate easy installation.
+A credit of 35,000.00 will be provided for any New HVAC System and tankless WH they desire or any additional alteration .

 Grounds and Exterior of the Mansion House